-- Conduct and compliance risk: The risk of losses or sanctions due to failure (or the perceived failure) to comply with the statutory and regulatory codes of integrity and conduct or with the internal policy in this regard and with the institution's own values and codes of conduct in relation to the integrity of its activities.
+- Conduct and compliance risk: The risk of non-conformity or sanctions due to failure (or the perceived failure) to comply with laws and regulations presenting an integrity dimension, and with internal policies and codes of conduct reflecting the institution's own values and codes of conduct in relation to the integrity of its activities.
 This also includes the current or prospective risk of losses arising from inappropriate supply of financial services, including cases of wilful or negligent misconduct.
 Conduct risk covers many "hard" legal aspects, such as informing customers, providing the required transparency, avoiding misleading information and forced tying of products, selling the right product to the right customer and at the right time, conflicts of interest in doing business, manipulation of benchmarks, obstacles to changing financial products during their lifetime, automatic provision of products or unfair treatment of customers' complaints.
 There are also softer aspects to include in conduct risk.
-These are based specifically on behaviour and are linked to people, culture and mindset.
+These are based specifically on behaviour and are linked to people, culture and mindset. - Information security risk: The risks arising from loss, misuse, unauthorised disclosure or modification, inaccessibility, inaccuracy and damage of information. - IT (Information Technology) risk: The risk of losses resulting from misalignment between business and IT strategies, from the inability of IT to timely implement business & regulatory requirements or from unstable or unavailable IT services. - Process risk: Risks of losses caused by insufficient, badly designed or poorly implemented processes and processing controls and unintentional human errors or omissions during normal (transaction) processing.